Skip to main content

 Push it.
 The default obvious direction is not interesting.

-Opus 4.7: The developed version has the most texture — specific details that make the concept feel inhabited rather than described.
+Claude Opus 4.8: The developed version has the most texture — specific details that make the concept feel inhabited rather than described.
 The "what it's really about underneath" answer is often the best part — it finds the emotional or philosophical core that isn't stated in the seed.
 The "what it's NOT" answer is the most useful because it's the most specific about the failure mode.

 Model Selection Rubric

 Use this as a routing guide, not a ranking.
 All three models are capable across categories; this is about where each model earns its cost.
+For a broader framework on which AI model to use for your task, the selection hub covers more task types than the seven below.

 1